 - The right to take groundwater is either established under the Water Act 2000, or granted under a licence or water allocation.
 The driller's licensing requirements under the Water Act ensure all water bore drillers are properly skilled and that their work meets minimum standards.

-- The right to construct works to take the water is subject to the provisions of the Sustainable Planning Act 2009.
-Under this act, you often require a development permit before you can sink a water bore.
+- The right to construct works to take the water can be subject to the provisions of the Sustainable Planning Act 2009.
+Under this act, you may require a development permit before you can sink a water bore.
 A development permit can contain construction specifications.

 - Under the Environmental Protection Act 1994, all people have a duty to take reasonable and practical measures to prevent or minimise the environmental harm resulting from their actions.
 This general environmental duty applies to all drilling activities.
 Further requirements on drilling activities may be set through development permit conditions, environmental authorities or environmental protection orders.